MolSSI-Education/python-package-best-practices/_episodes/02-github.md

 ~~~
 {: .output}

-Now, we have a second commit at the top of of our git log with the message we just typed. `git log` lists all commits  made to a repository in reverse chronological order.
+Now, we have a second commit at the top of our git log with the message we just typed. `git log` lists all commits  made to a repository in reverse chronological order.
 The listing for each commit includes
 the commit's full identifier
-(which starts with the same characters as
-the short identifier printed by the `git commit` command earlier),
 the commit's author,
 when it was created,
-and the log message Git was given when the commit was created.
+and the commit title.

 > ## Exercise
 > What list of commands would mimic what CMS CookieCutter did when it created the repository and performed the first commit? (hint - to initialize a repository, you use `git init`)